NorthernWidget/ALog/README.md

 Don't have Python?
 You probably will have figured it out when that failed Here are your options:

-1. Install Python 2.X; I recommmend getting the **anaconda** distribution
+1. Install Python 2.X; I recommend getting the **anaconda** distribution
-2. Download an executable verison of **ALogClockSet.py**; email us if you can't find this (it's not always up-to-date due to the overhead required for making executables)
+2. Download an executable version of **ALogClockSet.py**; email us if you can't find this (it's not always up-to-date due to the overhead required for making executables)

 #### After uploading a separate sketch